youliangh/inf4RAG/AWS-Setup-Guide.md

 # AWS Setup Guide for inf4RAG Project

 ## Overview
 This guide will help you set up AWS CLI and configure access to our EKS cluster for the inf4RAG project.
+The GPT-2 inference service is already deployed and ready to use.

 ## Prerequisites
 - macOS (with Homebrew installed)